Towards Ontology-driven development with derived data, process, object, and message models.

 After evaluating 2 data modeling tools, I selected PowerDesigner (PD) for import and the golden copy of the Financial Industry Business Data Model.

-Finally, PowerDesigner has a slow, but very robust import facility.
+Finally, PowerDesigner has a slow but very robust import facility.
 The proprietary OWL-to-LDM transformation generates lists of ontology metadata.
-PD imports the metadata as MS-Excel sheets, with a transparent mapping of an Excel column to the PD object property.
+PD imports the metadata as MS Excel sheets, with a transparent mapping of an Excel column to the PD object property.

 However, you can use FIB-DM with any other Data Modeling tool.
 All widely used modeling tools import native PD model files.
 The PD CDM-to-LDM generation converts Data Items into attributes and Associations into Associative Entities.
-The evaluation will determine the best import file format, PD-CDM, PD-LDM or XMI ( XML Metadata Exchange).
+The evaluation will determine the best import file format, PD-CDM, PD-LDM, or XMI ( XML Metadata Exchange).

 Ontology to data model transformation

-owl:ClassEntityThe mapping is straightforward for primitive classes, but what about defined classes, anonymous classes?
+owl:Class | Entity | The mapping is straightforward for primitive classes, but what about defined classes, anonymous classes? |

-owl:DatatypePropertyAttributeTechnically, this holds only for functional properties.
-Non-functional properties without a maximum cardinality restriction are multi-valued.
+owl:DatatypeProperty | Attribute | Technically, this holds only for functional properties.
+Non-functional properties without a maximum cardinality restriction are multi-valued. |

+owl:ObjectProperty | Relationship | 1) Properties have many cardinalities for domain and range by default.
+Results in many-to-many relationships.
 2) The ER model has no generalization of relationships.
 We lose the object property hierarchy.
+3) What about inverse Object Properties? |

-rdfs:subClassOfInheritance (subtype) Straightforward as long as the parent is a single class.
-The ER-model doesn’t have multiple inheritances, much less complex logical expressions used in OWL
+rdfs:subClassOf | Inheritance (subtype) | It is straightforward as long as the parent class is single.
+The ER model doesn’t have multiple inheritances, and OWL uses much less complex logical expressions. |

 Therefore, the optimal transformation depends on the purpose of the data model and an in-depth analysis of the source ontology: